codepath/android_guides/Fragment-Navigation-Drawer.md

     }
 ```

-We also need to change the onOptionsItemSelected() method to
+We also need to change the onOptionsItemSelected() method and allow the ActionBarToggle to handle the events.

 ```
  @Override